-Exporting real-time data and charting in OpenOffice or LibreOffice Calc
+Export real-time data and draw charts in OpenOffice or LibreOffice Calc

-- Log Monitor & Export Professional, Enterprise, or trial version;
+- Log Monitor & Export Professional, Enterprise, or a trial version;

 - Direct OpenOffice/LibreOffice Connection